csainty/Veil/README.md

 # Veil

 Veil is a .NET template renderer / view engine.
-It is designed to support many syntax parsers which sit on top of a single IL-emitting compiler.
+It is designed to support many syntax parsers which sit on top of a single optimized compiler.
 See [Veil.SuperSimple](https://github.com/csainty/Veil/tree/master/Src/Veil.SuperSimple) and [Veil.Handlebars](https://github.com/csainty/Veil/tree/master/Src/Veil.Handlebars) for examples of supported syntax.

 ### Design Goals